Glesebochu/ArtRepositorySystem/README.md

-# ArtRepositorySystem
+# Mededa
-C# project for Autumn 2022
+The all-in-one art hub.